 Decent black uniformity.
 There is very little blooming, and no noticeable backlight bleed.
 Due to the blooming around the test cross, the uniformity is actually worse with local dimming on.

 The H9F has great reflection handling overall, but some really bright light sources might be distracting in some cases.
+This TV has much better reflection handling than the new TCL R625.

 With our pre-calibration settings, the H9F has decent accuracy.
 Gamma is high, and appears to target 2.4 instead of our 2.2 target.
 There are some noticeable inaccuracies in most colors, as well as in most shades of gray.
 The color temperature is a bit warm.